artheadsweden/nestor/README.md

 print(passw.validate(hashed)) # True
 ```

-Passowrds can also be validated against a list of common passwords:
+Passwords can also be validated against a list of common passwords:

 ```python
 passw: password = "password"